 Esteban Alejandro Acerbo has served as a Director of the Board since 2010.
 Mr. Acerbo has served as Second Vice President of Banco de la Nación Argentina since 2012, President of Nación Factoring S.A. and Vice President of the General Auditing, Legal and Operations Committee of Banco de la Nación Argentina since 2014, Director of Banco de la Nación Argentina from 2006 to 2012 and President of Nación Leasing from 2006 to 2014.
-Mr. Acerbo has also served as main advisor of the Administrative Council on behalf of the partners and members of Garantizar - Sociedad de Garantías Recíprocas, President of Nación Reaseguros S.A., Compañía de Reaseguros from 2011 to 2012.
+Mr. Acerbo has also served as main advisor of the Administrative Council on behalf of the partners and members of Garantizar - Sociedad de Garantias Reciprocas, President of Nación Reaseguros S.A., Compañía de Reaseguros from 2011 to 2012.
 Mr. Acerbo is President of the following Commissions of Banco de la Nación Argentina: Commercial and Individual Banking since 2010 and from 2006 until 2008, Risk and Collection from 2008 to 2010 and Planning and Control from 2009 until 2010.
-He also has served as Vice President of the International Relations and Foreign Trade Commission of Banco de la Nación Argentina from 2008 to 2014 and was Vice President of the Finance and Credit Policy Commission from 2006 to 2008.
-Mr. Acerbo was an Associate of the Treasury Division of the Ministry of Economy of Argentina in 2005, Advisor and associate in accounting, taxes and finance to the Chamber of Commerce, Industry and Production, Daireaux, Argentina from 1991 to 2001.
-Prior to that, Mr. Acerbo was Principal of Estudio Acerbo y Asociados from 1989 to 2005, member of the Development Commission of the Production Office of the Daireaux Municipality, Argentina from 2001 to 2004 and associate in tax policy for the creation of industrial parks in different districts of the Buenos Aires Province in Argentina from 1991 to 2001.
-Mr. Acerbo holds a degree of Public Accountant from Universidad Nacional del Sur, Argentina, and a degree of Chartered Accountant with honors from Colegio Nacional y Sección Comercial Anexa de Daireaux, Argentina.
-Mr. Acerbo's professional experience in the fields of tax, accounting and financ
+He also has served as Vice President of the International Relations and Foreign Trade Commission of Banco de la Nación Argentina from 1901 to 2012.
+Mr. Acerbo was principal of Estudio Acerbo y Asociados from 1989 to 2005, member of the Development Commission of the Production, Daireaux, Argentina from 1991 to 2001.
+Prior to that, Mr. Acerbo was Principal of Estudio Acerbo y Asociados from 1989 to 2005, Aires Province in Argentina from 1991 to 2001.
+Mr. Acerbo had segue of Public Accountant from Universidad Nacional del Sur, Argentina, and a degree of Chartered Accountant with honors from Colegio Nacional y Sección Comercial Anexa de Daireaux, Argentina.
+Mr. Acerbo 's professional experience in the fields of tax, accounting finance qualifies him to serve on the Board.

 Roland Holst has served as Director of the Board since 2014.
 Dr. Holst has served as Director of the Board of Banco Central del Paraguay since 2012.
 He was Head of Fixed Income Research at State Street Global Markets in Boston, MA from 2007 to 2011 and Quantitative Analyst at Starmine Corp. in San Francisco, CA from 2006 to 2007.
 He was Teaching Assistant of Econometrics, Public Finance, Finance, Program Evaluation, Macroeconomics and Labor Economics at the University of Chicago from 2003 to 2006.
 Dr. Holst worked at Garantia PFP, a pension fund, as Investment Manager from 1997 to 2001 and General Manager of Bolsa de Valores de Asunción, Paraguay from 1995 to 1997.
 He is the author of Social Security and Policy Risk: Evidence of its effects on welfare costs and savings published in 2007.
-Dr. Holst holds a Ph.D. in Public Policy and a Master in Economics from the University of Chicago.
-He also holds a Master in Economics from Universidad Católica de Asunción, Paraguay, degrees in Economics and Agronomy from Universidad Nacional de Asunción, Paraguay and a Financial Risk Manager (FRM) certification.
+Holst holds a Ph.D. in Public Policy and a Master in Economics from University of Chicago.
+He also holds a Master in Economics from University and Agronomy from Universidad Nacional de Asunción, Paraguay and a Financial Risk Manager (FRM) certification.
 Mr. Holst's professional experience in the fields of finance and economics and his academic skills qualify him to serve on the Board.